 Jon has been a Steppenwolf ensemble member since 2007 and stars in the current production of Pass Over.
 Previous Steppenwolf credits include Constellations, Head of Passes, Superior Donuts (also Broadway; Outer Critic’s Circle Award; Tony nomination).
 He stars in the CBS series, Elementary.
 BFA: Univ. of Illinois, Urbana-Champaign.

 Margaret Holt is standards editor of the Chicago Tribune.
 She has a particular interest in urban issues and diversity of coverage.
 A member of the Native American Journalists Association, Holt is a Tuscarora Nation member and participates in journalism diversity groups.

 Stephen Hunter is the author of twenty novels and the retired chief film critic for The Washington Post, where he won the 2003 Pulitzer Prize for Distinguished Criticism.
 His novel Point of Impact was adapted for film and TV as Shooter.
+His newest novel G-MAN is set in Chicago in 1934.
 Hunter lives in Baltimore, Maryland.

 A successful 11-years in the NFL is a small part of Israel Idonije's life story.
 Izzy is a creator at heart and strives to be a positive influence.
 He wrote the DreamKidz Adventures series as a way to infuse young readers with self-worth and to promote a love of reading.

 Mr. Scott from Twisticity.com is Children's singer turned balloon artist turned giant bubble wizard.
 He brings nearly 30 years of experience educating and entertaining children to his Amazing Giant Bubble Show which you won't want to miss!